fwmarkcheung/ocp-container-runasuserid/README.md

 serviceaccount/non-root-user-id created

 2. Associate the service account with a non-root security context constraint To assign the non-root scc to a service account, you need to have the cluster admin privilege.
-A service ticket can be submitted for this request.

-Here is a sample ticket requesting non-root scc assigned to the "non-root-user-id" service account created from the previous step.

-3. Associate the service account in the deployment configuration Once the service account is created, it needs to be configured in the deployment configuration.
-The following highlighted lines need to be inserted in deployment configuration template to take the service account as a parameter.

-The service account name is configured in the ocp_params.txt file in the common directory which applies to all the environments from dev to prod.

-4. Specify the user id in the deployment configuration For service account associated with the non-root scc, the userid also needs be configured in the deployment configuration.
-The following highlighted lines need to be inserted in deployment configuration template to take the userid as a parameter.
+oc adm policy add-scc-to-user nonroot -z non-root-user-id

+3. Patch the deployment configuration

+oc patch dc/httpd --patch '{"spec":{"template":{"spec":{"serviceAccountName": "non-root-user-id"}}}}'

+deploymentconfig.apps.openshift.io/httpd patched

+4. Patch the dc with  the user id in the deployment configuration

+oc patch dc/test-container --patch '{"spec":{"template":{"spec":{"securityContext":{"runAsUser": 1098}}}}}}'

+This step is NOT needed for root scc.